 You can run hoses from existing water supplies or keep rain barrels to provide irrigation.
 The choice of soil when you grow vegetables in your basement is also crucial.
 Use a mixture of compost, peat, and vermiculite that is sterile.
 Choose flats or pots to start plants in, but be sure they have adequate drainage holes.

 Lighting is probably the most challenging part of growing a basement garden.
 There are different light colors for different types of growth and fruiting.
 For instance, blue light promotes leafy and vegetative growth, while red light enhances flowering and fruit production.
 Plant lighting needs for basement gardening vary from germination to fruiting, so it is best to do a little research in this area if you want a professional lighting situation.

-Growing vegetables in your basement offers test in lighting amounts and tones.
+Growing vegetables in your basement offers a chance to test lighting amounts and tones.
 Beginner gardeners can just use fluorescent lighting, but as you get more experienced and your basement garden expands to more needy varieties, you will need to invest in halogen lighting with suspension and timers.

 How to Grow Vegetables in Your Basement